Tensorleap-hub/webinar/README.md

 This quick start guide will walk you through the steps to get started with this example repository project.

 Since, our target data is unlabeled and consist of few samples we synthesize data with the statistics we found which characterize our target data compared to the origin.

-* Through PE, we observe that although the samples spread in the latent space closer to the target, yet, the distribution more closely aligns with the target's outliers.
-Moreover, further insights revealed of underrepresented samples.
-Consequently, we enhance the generation process.
-* Investigating other metadata variables that are correlated to the target samples we identify `red_channel_mean`.
-The target samples have lower values compares to our generated samples.